 Before you scroll down to browse our best potato salads, can we ask a favour?
 Grantourismo is reader-funded.
 If you’ve enjoyed our recipes or other content on the site, please consider supporting Grantourismo.
 You could buy us a coffee and we’ll use that donation to buy cooking ingredients for recipe testing or donate to our epic original Cambodian cuisine history and cookbook on Patreon.

-Best Potato Salad Recipes – 6 Potato Salads for Year-Round Meals
+Best Potato Salad Recipes – Potato Salads You Can Eat All Year

 Our best potato salad recipes include potato salads from right around the globe that can be eaten chilled in summer or warmed-up or at room temperature in winter.

 Russian Salmon Potato Salad Recipe with Soft-Boiled Eggs

 One of my favourite potato salads, my Russian salmon potato salad recipe with soft-boiled eggs, capers, gherkins and dill makes a filling salad that you can definitely eat year-round.
 In the cool season, you can serve it with warm potatoes and seared salmon straight from the pan, while in summer it can be refrigerated for warm weather meals, such as barbecues and picnics.

 In summer and spring, I suggest dressing it with little else but extra virgin olive oil, quality sea salt and good ground black pepper, but in winter, I strongly recommend adding creamy mayonnaise and combining everything well.
 In that case, the runnier the eggs the better, but otherwise, in warm weather, soft jammy eggs are what you want.
 Terence has an excellent guide to boiling perfect eggs every time.